 3) Aspect ratio 16×9, Resolution 1920 x 1080 pixels

 === IMPORTANT DATES ===

-Regular Submission Deadline (for productions with a completion date between January 2019 and September 2020): 1st OCTOBER 2020
+Submission Deadline (for productions with a completion date between January 2020 and January 2022): 15th January 2022

 Entries must be submitted through

 (Please use either of the two.
 Do not make duplicate submissions.)

 Apart from the selection made from entries by filmmakers, KPFF reserves the right to screen a limited number of invited films curated by the selection committee.
 The latter includes special screenings and retrospectives.

 === FEES AND AWARDS ===

 1) There are no submission fees to enter a film.